-For the approximation factor of \WrapperForCover, first assume that the output guarantees of \AdaptiveSamplingForCover hold over all calls with probability at least $1-1/n$ by our choice of $\delta$ and a union bound.
-We begin by mirroring the analysis of the approximation factor for submodular maximization in Theorem~\ref{thm:approx_factor} to setup our framework.
+For the approximation factor of \WrapperForCover, we begin by mirroring the analysis of the approximation factor for submodular maximization in Theorem~\ref{thm:approx_factor}.
 Recall the value and marginal gain of the averaged process $\hat{f}(S_{i})$ and $\hat\Delta(X_i,S_{i-1})$ defined in \Cref{sec:maximization}, and let $k^* = |S^*|$ denote the size of the optimal set $S^*$.
 Call the subsets that are added to~$S$ during the course of the algorithm $T_1,T_2,\dots,T_m$ and let the remaining gap be $\delta_i = f(S^*) - \hat{f}(S_i)$.
 Following the proofs of Lemmas~\ref{lem:conditional_iterative_property} and \ref{lem:expectation_approx}, and noticing that $f(S^*)/k^* \le \Delta^*$ by submodularity, for all $i \ge 1$, we have

-While this expected inequality holds when conditioned on histories $h=(T_1,T_2,\dots,T_{\ell-1})$, we show how to iterate it to show that the gap $L-f(S)$ decreases geometrically with constant probability.
+While this expected inequality holds when conditioned on histories $h=(T_1,T_2,\dots,T_{\ell-1})$, we show how to iterate it so that the gap $L-f(S)$ decreases geometrically with constant probability.

 We start by showing that the size of every subset $T_i$ is at most $|T_i| \le k^*/(1-\varepsilon)^2 = 4k^*$.
 Since $f$ is a monotone submodular function and $\tau$ is reduced by a factor of $(1-\varepsilon)$ each time \AdaptiveSamplingForCover is called starting from $\tau=\Delta^*$, it follows from Property 2 of \Cref{cor:threshold-cover} that